 - Level 3 Exercises – These exercises will help to improve your strength and balance further if your balance and muscle strength is already quite good.

-These classes will build up strength and improve balance in order to improve walking and help prevent falls.
+These classes will build up strength and improve balance to help improve walking and prevent falls.